lucascoelhof/ESP32BleAdvertise/README.md

 ### Tips
 Be aware of the limitations of the BLE broadcast in terms of the message size.
-Your advertise data should not be bigger than 8 bytes and the name of the device should not be bigger than 20 bytes.
+Your advertise data should not be bigger than 20 bytes and the name of the device should not be bigger than 20 bytes.

 ## TODOs
 + Being able to change the UUID
-+ Advertise more than 8 bytes